pickyapp/pickyapp.github.io/README.md

-# pickyapp.github.io
+# PickyappWebsite

-Picky's official website
+Welcome to Picky